OfficeDev/hands-on-labs/O3653/O3653-7 Deep Dive into the Office 365 APIs for OneNote services/Lab.md

 - Visual Studio 2015 with Update 1
 - The Graph AAD Auth v1 Started Project template installed
 - An administrator account for an Office 365 tenant.
 This is required because you'll be using the client credentials of an Azure application that's configured to request admin-level permissions.
+   This user must also have at least one OneNote notebook with a section and a page.

 ## Exercise 1: Use the Microsoft Graph to access Notebooks in OneDrive for Business (Office 365)
 In this exercise you will use the Microsoft Graph to access a OneNote notebook that is stored in the user's OneDrive for Business in Office 365.